 Without question the D800 files are much better in terms of image quality when it comes to colour depth, dynamic range and low light capability.
 Will they be immeasurably better than my Nikon 1 J5 images when used in my upcoming e-book?
 It’s doubtful.
 Using images at smaller sizes is a great equalizer.
 Many readers of my upcoming New Zealand e-book likely won’t notice much, if any, difference at these smaller reproduction sizes.

 How did my shooting experience compare between using full frame DSLR gear and Nikon 1 equipment?
 The second trip using smaller equipment was much easier on me physically, and capturing images was faster.
 The smaller size and lighter weight made composing some photographs far easier.
 As is often said, every photographic gear choice comes with some kind of trade-off…in my case this is overall image quality vs portability and ease of use.

 I think the key point to remember when we begin to worry about the future of camera brands and specific systems is that we should all relax…it’s just a camera.
 The world will not end if a particular brand or system disappears.
 Most of us would find that our current gear will remain serviceable and meet our needs for many years to come…just like my Scion XB.

 Article is Copyright 2017 Thomas Stirr.
 All images are Copyright 2013 Thomas Stirr.
 All rights reserved.
 No use, duplication or adaptation of any kind is allowed without written consent.
-While we do allow some pre-authorized links to our site from folks like Nikon Canada and Mirrorlessons.com, if you see this article reproduced anywhere else it is an unauthorized and illegal use.
+If you see this article reproduced anywhere else it is an unauthorized and illegal use.
 Posting comments on offending web sites and calling out individuals who steal intellectual property is always appreciated!